 When you are in Fairbanks in spring or fall stop visit the UAF experimental Farm to see caribou and musk ox babies and lots of migrating birds on their fields. #travel #Alaska Click To Tweet

 On our way back home, we saw two caribous with their calves at the University Experimental Farm.
 Here is a photo of one of them with mommy caribou.

 The birds announce that spring is in the air.
 However, it is still chilly.
 Thus, I tried to come up with an outfit that goes with the spring vibe (floral, light colors) and still keeps me warm (tight, boots, sweater under denim jacket).

 I love these studded boots.
 However, they are made to be worn on the winter rainy side walks of West and Mid-European cities.
-They are so slippy on snow that I can only wear them prior to the onset of snow, or when the sidewalks are already snowfree in spring.
+They are so slippery on snow that I can only wear them prior to the onset of snow, or when the sidewalks are already snow-free in spring.
 Thus, these boots are my spring boots as in fall I procrastinate wearing boots as long as possible. 😉 In spring, I am already eager to wear pumps.
 Verdict: These boots are not very Alaska suitable, but I love how they look.
-Do you like them?

 Get a subscription to High Latitude Style to be one of the VIPS who know the first when a new post goes up.